datacarpentry/wrangling-genomics/_episodes/02-quality-control.md

 ~~~
 {: .bash}

-if fastqc is not installed then you would expect to see an error like
+If fastqc is _not_ pre-installed, you would expect to see an error like this:

 ~~~
 $ fastqc -h